 Introductory course which utilizes drafting and CAD systems for engineering applications.
 The course incorporates principles associated with technical drawing and various command structures in computer assisted drafting (CAD) in order to develop solutions to 2D and 3D design problems.
 Topics included are drawing of geometric shapes, orthographic projection, dimensioning, tolerances, file management and layering.
 This is a 3-unit course consisting of 2 hrs of lecture and 4 hrs of lab per week.
 (UC and CSU transferable).

-- Handouts will be posted on blackboard
+- Handouts will be posted on Canvas

 - Discovering AutoCAD by Mark Dix,